loader image

 Exclusive Jurisdiction

-As in the case of other specialized statutes, IBC provides that no civil court will have jurisdiction to entertain any suit or proceedings in respect of any matter on which NCLT has jurisdiction under the IBC.
+As in the case of other specialized statutes, IBC provides that no civil court will have jurisdiction to entertain any suit or proceedings in respect of any matter on which NCLT has jurisdiction under the IBC(1).
 Soon after commencement of cases before the NCLT, a residuary provision contained in Section 60(5) of the IBC gained fast popularity amongst litigants as it provided that the NCLT has jurisdiction to decide any questions of fact or law in respect of insolvency or liquidation of a company.
-The said provision recently became the center of discussion before the Supreme Court of India, and this write up analyses the relevant judgment2 in this regard.
+The said provision recently became the center of discussion before the Supreme Court of India, and this write up analyses the relevant judgment(2) in this regard.

 Factual Background